b-rodrigues/fput/manuscript/fprog.md

 Writing to disk is also considered a side effect, because the function changes something (a file) outside its scope.
-But this cannot be avoided (and it’s actually a good thing to have, functions that can write to disk) so just remember: try to avoid having functions changing variables in the global environment unless you have a very good reason of doing so.
+But this cannot be avoided (and it's actually a good thing to have, functions that can write to disk) so just remember: try to avoid having functions changing variables in the global environment unless you have a very good reason of doing so.